 Lake Clark National Park

-Visitors enjoy a wide variety of recreational activities including backpacking, hiking, rafting, kayaking, hunting and fishing.
-Winter activities include aurora borealis viewing, backcountry skiing, snow machining and snowshoeing.
-All camping and hiking are in remote wilderness and no services are provided.
-The Lake Clark National Park Visitor Center is located in Port Alsworth which is accessible by air charter service.
-Several private lodges are located in Port Alsworth and offer some backcountry services.
+Along with bear viewing, visitors enjoy a wide variety of recreational activities that include backpacking, boating, hunting, and sport fishing.
+The Lake Clark National Park Visitor Center is in Port Alsworth, which is accessible by air charter service.
+Several private lodges are also in Port Alsworth.
+There are no services in the park, nor is there road access.